mergado/docs/_posts/2016-06-22-oauth-scopes.md

 order: 2
 ---

-Scopes define permissions for clients or applications.
-When a developer is creating an application, they choose a list of permissions (scopes) which will be granted to this application.
+Scopes define permissions for clients or applications (extensions).
+When a developer is creating an application (extension), they choose a list of permissions (scopes) which will be granted to this application.
 For example, an application greeting a user with _Hello {username}!_ won't work unless the scope `user.read` is enabled.

 {: .info}
 **Important!** Applications should request only the list of permissions they truly need, otherwise a paranoid user could be discouraged from installing the application.